 Middle School Counseling

-- A multi-year education process beginning in Second Grade and culminating in direct support and counseling in Fourth and Fifth Grade.
+- Direct support and counseling in Fourth and Fifth Grade.

-- Knowledgeable assessment of a student’s competitive position in relation to schools.
+- Knowledgeable assessment of your child’s competitive position in relation to schools.

 - Assistance and guidance in selecting potential schools and support through the application process.